 For our example we will create a two step package to silently install Adobe Creative Cloud Package to both architecture types.

-Click on the Conditions tab and select the O/S Version.
+4. Click on the Conditions tab and select the O/S Version.
 Since Adobe Creative Cloud products will only run on Windows 7 and above, exclude XP and Vista.
 Exclude servers unless required.
+Select the appropriate architecture.
+Since this step is installing the 32-bit Creative Cloud applications, select 32-bit from Architecture.

-- If you have PDQ Deploy Pro or Enterprise mode and need to deploy another architecture type, add a new Install step.
+5. If you have a full PDQ Deploy subscription and need to deploy another architecture type, add a new Install step.
 Repeat steps 1-4 with the new install file.
 If you are using the free version of PDQ Deploy or only need to deploy to one architecture type you’re ready to save and silently install Adobe Creative Cloud.

 After you save the package you will find it in the Packages folder in the left side tree.
 Highlight the package, and click Deploy > Deploy Once in the right corner of the console.